• Skip to main content

 Homemade Circuit Projects

-You are here: Home / LED and Light Effect / Transformerless Constant Current LED Driver Circuit
+You are here: Home / Lamps and Lights / Transformerless Constant Current LED Driver Circuit

 Transformerless Constant Current LED Driver Circuit

-In this post we learn how just a single IC MBI6001 can be used as a transformerless constant current LED driver circuit for illuminating a chain of many LED in series.
+In this post I have explained how just a single IC MBI6001 can be used as a transformerless constant current LED driver circuit for illuminating a chain of many LED in series.

 The MBI6001 series of ICs are designed to work with mains AC inputs and convert it into a lower voltage DC output which may be suitably used for driving a group of series connected LEDs.